 After researching competitors’ pricing, you’re ready to determine where your product or service fits into the market.

-Higher-than-average price: When you want to signal luxury to potential customers
+Higher-than-average price: When you want the premium price to signal luxury to potential customers

-Lower-than-average price: When you’re trying to undercut the competition and acquire customers quickly
+Lower-than-average price: When you’re trying to undercut the competition with a low price and acquire customers quickly

-Whether you’re just entering the market or working to solidify your current standing, the price you choose will inform how customers perceive your brand.
-Just remember that competitor based pricing, like most simple pricing methodologies, doesn’t optimize your company for growth.
+Whether you’re just entering the market or working to solidify your current standing, the price you choose will inform you of the customers' perceived value of your brand.
+Just remember that competitor-based pricing, like most simple pricing methodologies, doesn’t optimize your company for growth.

 Competitor based pricing risks across four companies

 In this example, companies A, B, and C have used competitor-based pricing as a part of their business strategy and gained and lost revenue alongside one another.
 Company D went with a more well-rounded approach and, while starting lower, grew more effectively over time.

-Competitor based pricing is a great first step in finding the best possible price for your product or service.
+Competition-based pricing is a great first step in finding the best possible selling price for your product or service.
 Market research gives you a solid base on which to make your pricing decisions.
 One that’s easy to calculate, quick to implement, and relatively low risk.

-Competitor based pricing is easy to calculate and understand.
+Competition-based pricing is easy to calculate and understand.
 All you have to do is look at the competitors in your market and find the average price they use for their services.
-From there, you can choose whether to go higher or lower or align with customers’ expectations.
+From there, you can choose whether to go with a lower or higher price or align with customers’ expectations.

-When you set pricing close to competitors’ rates, you don’t have to worry about surprising customers with your price.
+When you set pricing close to competitors’ rates, you don’t have to worry about surprising customers with your price point.
 You’ll already know that it’s close to what they expect to pay to your competitors.
-By staying within the standard range of prices, there’s a good chance customers will be happy to pay your prices.
+By staying close to the average market price, there’s a good chance customers will be happy to pay your prices.

 Evolves with the market

-With competitor based pricing, adjusting your pricing doesn’t involve guesswork—you just have to align t with the market.
+With competition-based pricing, adjusting your pricing doesn’t involve guesswork—you just have to align it with the market.
 If you see a number of competitors suddenly resorting to certain price changes and are going with higher or lower prices, do the same to your own rates.

-While competitor based pricing is simple to execute, it limits your ability to connect the value your service provides with the price it demands.
+While competition-based pricing is simple to execute, it limits your ability to connect the value your service provides with the price it demands.
 Lacking that connection can set you up for pricing issues in the future.

 Detached from other market factors

-Competitor based pricing looks only at what other companies are doing in the market.
-It doesn’t look at the demand for a product or service, meaning it’s very easy to leave money on the table.
+Competition-based pricing looks only at what other companies are doing in the market.
+It doesn’t look at the consumer demand for a product or service, meaning it’s very easy to leave money on the table.
 Increased demand for your products won’t be directly reflected in your competitors’ prices.

 Because you’re looking only at how competitors price their product or service, you’re limiting yourself to their knowledge and practice.
-This means you might not be factoring in other important pricing considerations, like willingness to pay or feature differentiation.
+This means you might not be factoring in other important pricing considerations, like willingness to pay, cost of production, or feature differentiation.

 Removed from customers

-Competitor based pricing doesn’t consider how customers react to your pricing strategy.
-Instead, it just focuses on what other companies are doing.
+Competition-based pricing doesn’t consider how customers react to your pricing strategy.
+Instead, it just focuses on what other companies and market leaders are doing.
 By leaving customers out of the equation, it’s tough to anticipate how shopping behavior might impact your pricing in the long term.
 Ultimately, it might take a toll on your profit margin.

 Can’t remember all of the pros and cons?
-Use this graphic to see the advantages and disadvantages of competitor based pricing at a glance.
+Use this graphic to see the competition-based pricing advantages and disadvantages at a glance.

 Optimize your pricing strategy with ProfitWell